Gold slips after three-week gain, Fed meeting eyed

-SINGAPORE Gold edged lower on Monday after three weeks of gains as investors awaited the results of a key Federal Reserve policy meeting this week for guidance on when the U.S. central bank would begin to scale back its stimulus.
+SINGAPORE Gold edged lower on Monday after three weeks of gains as investors awaited the results from a key Federal Reserve policy meeting this week for guidance on when the central bank would begin to scale back its stimulus.

 Investors were also digesting the launch of China's first gold-backed exchange traded funds (ETFs), which opened to lacklustre performance on the Shanghai Stock Exchange.